Chasing medals must wait for Minnesota's Olympic hopefuls

 "Everyone had a million questions, but I was still trying to process what was going on.
 It was like a bomb dropped, and you just had to pick up the pieces."

-To Dixon and other Minnesotans striving to make the Olympic team, there was some relief in Tuesday’s announcement that the Tokyo Games will be moved to 2021.
-Canceled qualifiers, closed practice venues and upended schedules had put athletes’ lives on hold, leaving many unable to train and worried about their readiness.
-Some feared the Olympics would be scrapped altogether.
+To Dixon and other Minnesotans striving toward the Tokyo Games, there was some relief in Tuesday's announcement that the Olympics and Paralympics will be moved to 2021.
+Canceled qualifiers, closed practice venues and upended schedules had put athletes' lives on hold, leaving many unable to train and worried about their readiness.
+Some feared the Summer Games would be scrapped.

 But the postponement also raises new questions.
 A new date hasn't been announced, and with the coronavirus still spreading, it's uncertain how qualifying will be affected or when athletes can resume training and competing.
 While some athletes will continue with business as usual, others could find their moment has passed.